How to get married in Italy

 Symbolic ceremony in Italy

-The legal system can be a hassle, so the cheat’s way is quite appealing to many.
-Simply have a small legal ceremony in your home country, followed by a symbolic wedding in Tuscany.
+The legal system can be long-winded so many opt for a small legal ceremony in the home country, followed by a symbolic wedding in Tuscany.
 Because this isn’t legally binding, this eliminates the bureaucracy and widens your choice of venue.
 You can have more say about your ceremony and have a layperson celebrant who conducts the proceedings in your own language.
 Many people also choose to renew their vows in this way.